 Having this planned out ahead of time can make content creation so much easier.
 If you’re still struggling for content ideas here is where the second sheet of the planner will help you.

 Your campaign overview

-This is the high-level information about each piece of content you’re planning to publish (or have already published).
+Here we have the high-level information about each piece of content you’re planning to publish (or have already published).
 It is this information that will update other worksheets in the planner.

-It includes crucial information such as: when the project was assigned, when the drafts are due and when it was published.
+It includes crucial information such as: when the project was assigned when the drafts are due and when it was published.

 There is also scope in this section to add notes on targeted keywords and variations for SEO.
 You could also put useful URLs to link to the project while it’s underway.